jdevfullstack/java-coding-problems/README.md

 It's the convenience of the Codespaces online!
-Simply create a Codespace, you don't need to install anything, just simply run it at the Bash Terminal
+Simply create a Codespace, you don't need to install anything, just simply run using Bash.

-you can now run it even without compiling !
+Also starting Java 11, you can now run it even without compiling !

 ```
 cd src